Daniel Powter: Later career (2012–present)

 On January 6, 2017, Powter released a single called "Delicious" featuring Australian singer Vanessa Amorosi.
 The music video was uploaded to his official YouTube channel on March 14, 2017.

 On December 10, 2017, Powter performed at the President's Star Charity event in Singapore singing Bad Day and joined Sandra Riley Tang in a duet performing her band's song "Save Myself."

 On April 6, 2018, Powter released a single called "Perfect For Me."
 On April 13, he released his fourth extended play known as Daniel Powter.
 There are 4 songs in this album: a remastered remix of Bad Day, Tell Them Who You Are in an acoustic version, his 2017 single "Delicious" and his 2018 single "Perfect For Me."

 On September 21, 2018, Powter released a single known as "Do You Wanna Get Lucky" It was followed by another called "Survivor" released on October 26 and Perfect for Me was later re-recorded and released on November 23 for the Asia market.

 He released an album called Giants on December 14 where songs in the album include the re-recording of "Perfect For Me", "Survivor", "Delicious", re-recordings of "Bad Day", "Free Loop" and "Tell Them Who You Are" (from the EP).
 A remixed version of "Do You Wanna Get Lucky" is also included known as the Holiday version.

 Powter went on to feature with The Untamed Boys, a Chinese pop group, in January 2020, where they released the song "Just Isn't Me." and performed it alongside "Bad Day" while touring in Bangkok, Thailand.
 Powter also collaborated with other artists in the MOSHIMO Project in May 2020.

 On February 3, 2021, Powter was featured in a song called "Save Your Life" with Japanese pop singer Ayaka Hirahara.

-In 2024, Powter auditioned for the fourth season of Canada's Got Talent, making his first Canadian television performance.
+In 2024, Powter performed "Bad Day" during his audition on the fourth season of Canada's Got Talent, making his first Canadian television performance.

 In August 2025, Powter announced on Instagram that his new song "City of Angels" will be released on September 12, 2025.
 Following this, he released a new song on October 17, 2025 called "Celebrate the Holidays."
 It is Powter's first ever original holiday song.